6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: 6G Enabling Technologies and AI Role

-Recently, producing energy from the open environment is one of the potential areas which can help to increase the lifetime of battery-operated wireless sensor devices.
+{\bf Integration of Wireless Information and Energy Transfer (WIET).} Recently, producing energy from the open environment is one of the potential areas that can help to increase the lifetime of battery-operated wireless sensor devices.
 WIET is recognized as one of the innovative technologies for 6G networks.
 WIET also utilizes the wireless spectrum for communication.
 WEIT can be very useful for battery-less devices which are supposed to operate in 6G networks.
 The base stations in 6G will be used for transferring power as Wireless Information and Energy Transfer (WIET) uses the same fields and waves used in communication systems.
-WIET is an innovative technology that will allow the development of battery-less smart devices, charging wireless networks, and saving the battery life-time of other devices \cite{elmeadawy2020enabling, wang2014wireless}.
+WIET is an innovative technology that will allow the development of battery-less smart devices, charging wireless networks, and saving the battery life of other devices \cite{elmeadawy2020enabling, wang2014wireless}.